From a cyborg manifesto to hacking humanity, read this artist’s tech-themed poetry created on the spot

 This evolution can save lives

-If we can get technology & innovation channeled just right
+If we can get technology and innovation channeled just right

 If we step into a space that transcends